RushRE/SonicRushAdventure-Decomp/README.md

 ### What's left to do
 - research any functions and modules that are using `_XXXXXX` suffixes and give them proper names
-- properly split asm files into respective `.c` files.
-This includes proper `.text`, `.bss`, `.data` & `.rodata` sections
+- properly split asm files into respective `.s` files.
+This includes proper `.text`, `.bss`, `.data` & `.rodata` sections.
+This is mostly complete, however some sections need further research.
-- replace as many hardcoded addresses with proper labels to allow the game to be more shiftable
+- replace as many hardcoded addresses as possible with proper labels to allow the game to be more shiftable
 - split the library files from the game logic, with the eventual goal to have them as compiled `.a` static libraries
 - decompile all functions into proper `.c` & `.h` files
 - match all existing non-matching game logic functions